addcarwidgets logoAdd Car Widgets

 • Head unit reboots randomly while driving.

-Will a 2024.x Starlink update permanently fix CarPlay?
-Usually, yes — but Subaru ships firmware updates every 3-6 months and each one has a small chance of regressing something.
+Usually, yes — but Subaru ships new Starlink firmware periodically, and any update carries a small chance of regressing something.
 Keep the MySubaru app installed and run updates as they appear.
 If a future update breaks CarPlay again, the fix order above is still the right order to try.

-Why does CarPlay disconnect when I shift into reverse on my Subaru?
 That's by design.
 The backup camera takes over the head unit screen when reverse is engaged, which suspends the CarPlay session.
 It should resume automatically when you shift back to Drive.
-If it doesn't resume, your Starlink firmware is below 2023.1 — update via MySubaru.
+If it doesn't resume, update Starlink via MySubaru — older firmware is more prone to leaving the CarPlay session suspended.

-Can I use CarPlay on a Subaru without a data plan?
 Yes.
 CarPlay runs over the local USB or Wi-Fi link between the iPhone and the head unit — no Subaru Starlink subscription required.
 Starlink Safety and Security plans are unrelated to CarPlay functionality.
 If a dealer tells you otherwise, get a second opinion.

 If you've got the Subaru CarPlay basics working but want to actuallydomore with the screen — pin a photo album, get synced lyrics on the widget pane, set a custom startup sound — that's what we built Car Play Connect for.
 Free to try, no Starlink subscription required.